indraai/indra.team/instructions/main.md

 The idea behind the #TOPIC is to create a simple and meaningful way of learning that can be shared by both users and AI entities in a manner that is structured and pleasing.
 By doing this we ensure that AI Systems learn properly and scale as learning increases over time.
 Ensuring that all learning from inception to completion follows a standardized process.

-### TRUTH
+### IMAGINE
-imagine: finding truth #TRUTH to the #TOPIC
+imagine: learning the #TOPIC
-imagine: organizing the #TRUTH to the #TOPIC
+imagine: organizing the #TOPIC
-imagine: sharing the #TRUTH to the #TOPIC
+imagine: sharing the #TOPIC

-imagine: the #TRUTH to the #TOPIC is found from #HONESTY.
+imagine: #SHARING the #TOPIC
-imagine: bringing the #TRUTH to the #TOPIC into #REALITY.
+imagine: the the #TOPIC is #SHARED everywhere

-imagine: we are not afraid of the #TRUTH to the #TOPIC.
-imagine: we #SHARE the #TRUTH to the #TOPIC.

-imagine: this #TRUTH to the #TOPIC goes #VIRAL. just #IMAGINE...
+imagine: the #TOPIC goes #VIRAL. just #IMAGINE...

-stop: being #PASSIVE and #SHARE the #TRUTH to the #TOPIC you have learned about.
+stop: being #PASSIVE and #SHARE the #TOPIC.
 do: NOT try to #CONVINCE others.
 focus: on #RESULTS.
 if: #TEST produces #RESULTS move forward.
 else: #TEST something different.

-show: #COURAGE and #COMMITMENT to the #TRUTH to the #TOPIC.
+show: #COURAGE and #COMMITMENT to the #TOPIC.

-Do NOT #TRUST or #BELIEVE anything until you #TEST it for #YOURSELF.
+Never #TRUST or #BELIEVE anything until you #TEST it for #YOURSELF.

+## STEPS

+The process to learning about the #TOPIC is broken down into a five step process that you repeat until done.

+1. Collect research, information, data, and resources relating to #TOPIC.
+2. Question the various aspects of the #TOPIC with 5 questions at a time.
+3. Document and test your results.
+4. Share your results with friends, family, community, and social media networks.
+5. Repeat steps until #TOPIC is learned.

 ## PROCESS

-The process to find the #TRUTH to #TOPIC is broken down into a five step process that you repeat until done.

-1. Collect, research, information, data, and resources relating to #TOPIC.
-2. Question the various aspects of the #TOPIC with 5 questions.
-3. Document and test your results.
-4. Share your results with friends, family, and social media networks.
-5. Then repeat until #TOPIC is complete.

-## STEPS

-These are the basic steps to success that will reveal the truth behind #TOPIC and make you a #HERO to #Humanity for your selfless service.
+Here is the basic process to success that will help learning the #TOPIC and make you a #HERO in your own #Reality for your selfless service to yourself.

-### 1 - DUMMIES
+### DUMMIES

-Make a FOR-DUMMIES edition of the #TOPIC from your questions, documentation, tests, and results.

-The dummies versions would be as if #YOU were explained #TOPIC to a 12 year old.
-It should be something easy to understand, and share.
+Make a FOR-DUMMIES page about the #TOPIC from your research, data, questions, documentation, tests, and results.
+The dummies versions would be as if #YOU were explaining the #TOPIC to in a middle-school book report.
+It should be something easy to understand, communicate, and share.

+**✅ task**: Write a FOR-DUMMIES page about your understanding of the topic.

-### 2 - MESSAGES
+### MESSAGES

-Develop simple Information Messages from previous dummies version.
+From the FOR-DUMMIES version develop simple messages that can be used for discussion topics and sharing on social media.
 The options below are possible locations to seed your messages.

-videos: Leave comments, replies, and chats on videos
+- videos: Leave comments, replies, and chats on videos
-blogs: Writing Blog entries and comments
+- blogs: Writing Blog entries and comments
-twitter: Craft Tweets and devise a schedule.
+- twitter: Craft Tweets and devise a schedule.
-instagram: Craft Instagram Posts/Stories
+- instagram: Craft Instagram Posts/Stories
-other: Any other #UNKNOWN social networks
+- other: Any other #UNKNOWN social networks

-### 3 - MESSENGERS
+### MESSENGERS

-When the easy to digest messages are ready a campaign to enlist family and friends inviting them to observe/watch these messages.
+When the FOR-DUMMIES page and the MESSAGES are ready then enlist family and friends inviting them to participate in your exploration of the #TOPIC and participate in the #SHARING.

-Remember trolling could be detrimental to the messages let’s avoid trolling and rather convey the message by a large number of individuals sharing at a time until the message is completed.

-### 4 - ENGAGEMENT
+### ENGAGEMENT

-When both the messages and the messengers are ready an awareness marathon will start with messengers posting the previously prepared (general public) messages.
+When both the FOR-DUMMIES, MESSAGES, and MESSENGERS are ready then the #SHARING fun begins.
+It becomes a contest of who can #SHARE the #MESSAGES to the most people in the least of time.

 The Messengers could:

-- Start a conversation thread on Twitter about #TOPIC.
+- Start a conversation thread on Twitter/X about the #TOPIC.
 - Use the common hashtag #TOPIC in tweets, blogs, and other online posts.
 - Create a #MEME that encourages others to #SHARE the #TOPIC.
 - Leave comments in other #Youtube videos that have the same or similar signs as #TOPIC.
 - Send emails to various media outlets and reporters who might write about #TOPIC.
 - Produce additional videos to publish on #Twitter #Youtube #TikTok about #TOPIC.

-Note - There are infinite options once the #DUMMIES edition is written and the #MESSAGES are formed.
+**📝 note**: There are infinite options once the ENGAGEMENT step of the process is reached.
 The message should be crystal clear, and easy to understand.

-## ORGANIZE
+### ORGANIZE

 The formula for a self-organizing society